kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 When [Cluster
 Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#cluster-autoscaler)
-encounters a pod that uses a resource claim, the autoscaler needs assistance by the resource driver for that claim to make the right decisions.
+encounters a pod that uses a resource claim for node-local resources, the autoscaler needs assistance by the resource driver for that claim to make the right decisions.
 Without that assistance, the autoscaler might scale up the wrong node group (resource is provided by nodes in another group) or not scale up (pod is pending because of